node-m2m/m2m/Readme.md

 The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, network gateways, workflow orchestration and many others.

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.

-Your device servers will be accessible through its user assigned *device id* from client applications.
+Your device servers will be accessible through its user-assigned *device id* from client applications.

-It can run alongside with other applications from your remote devices or endpoints.

-You can set multiple *channel data* or *HTTP API* resources on your device servers.
-If your remote endpoint is a Raspberry Pi, you can set *GPIO resources* directly from the API.
+You can set multiple *Channel Data* or *HTTP API* resources on your device as well as *GPIO resources* for Raspberry Pi directly from the API.

 Clients and devices are accessible only to authenticated and authorized users.
 All communications between clients and devices are fully encrypted using TLS.

 To use this module, users must create an account and register their devices with [node-m2m](https://www.node-m2m.com).